openmobilehub/android-omh-auth/README.md

 #### Initialize client

-In order to be able to interact with our OMH Auth client, we need to initialize it first.
+In order to be able to interact with our OMH Auth client, we need to obtain it from given provider.

 The snippet below shows how to initialize the OMH Auth client.
 The `initialize` method returns an `OmhTask`.
 This is the interface to interact with async functionalities and subscribe to the success or error results.
 In the `MainActivity.kt`, add the following code to the `onViewCreated()` function: